What to Expect from a Pilates Class: A Beginner's Guide

 How to Prepare for Your First Pilates Class

-Preparing for a smooth and enjoyable introduction to Pilates includes choosing the right attire and accessories.
+Preparing for a smooth and enjoyable introduction to Pilates includes knowing what to wear to a Pilates class and what accessories you may need.

 Essential Attire and Accessories for Pilates